DCC-EX/dcc-ex.github.io/docs/get-started/assembly.rst

 Locos Can't Respond to Throttle Commands on the Programming Track!
 ==================================================================

 We have repeated this in several places on the Website because it is such a common issue.
 The MAIN track is for running trains, the PROG (service track) is for programming your loco. **THE LOCO CANNOT RESPOND TO THROTTLE OR FUNCTION COMMANDS WHILE ON THE PROG TRACK** This is by design and part of the NMRA specification.
 There is such a thing as "Programming on Main", where you can adjust things like sounds, throttle curves, speed matching, etc, but you can't get acknowledgment back from the loco on the main track.
-That is usally fine beause you will know if a setting like a sound change "took" or not.
+That is usually fine because you will know if a setting like a sound change "took" or not.
 We will have a section on programming on main. ***TODO: Write the POM*** help.

 TECHNICAL NOTES
 ================